 · Will the Insurance Company Make Any Money on Salvage?

 Maybe.
 Insurers will also be taking into consideration how much money it can recoup from the salvage yard – which makes its money by selling the parts off your vehicle.
-If the salvage value of your auto means money into the insurance providers’s accounts, it’s more likely to declare it totaled.
+If the salvage value of your auto means money into the insurance provider’s accounts, it’s more likely to declare it totaled.

 What If I Disagree With the Insurance Company About My Car’s Worth?

 There are steps you can take if you disagree with the adjuster’s fair market value of your vehicle.
-And, in many cases, you will be right to do so since the insurance claims adjuster wants to pay the least possible amount for your totaled vehicle.
+And, in many cases, you will be right to do so since the insurance claims adjuster wants to pay the least possible amount for your totaled car.
 Here are some steps you can take if you want to dispute the appraised value.

 - Understand the value of your vehicle: You have tools at your disposal for this step.
 You can use the Kelley Blue Book website listed above to start.
 You should also consider having a mechanic in your local area take a look and give you an estimate of value.
 If your estimates are higher than the insurance company’s figure, you are in a position to negotiate.